 You will be automatically enrolled in Medicare Parts A and B at age 65 if you begin receiving Social Security benefits at least 4 months prior to your 65th birthday.
 In this situation, you and your employer will need to stop HSA contributions before the first day of the month you turn age 65.

-If you are not receiving Social Security benefits when you turn age 65, you will need to apply for Medicare.
-You can do this during your initial enrollment period – the 7-month period surrounding your 65th birthday.
 When you sign up during your initial enrollment period, your Part B benefits will be effective the first day of the following month or the first day of the month you turn age 65, whichever is later.
 On the other hand, your Part A benefits will begin the first day of the month you reach age 65 no matter when you sign up during the initial enrollment period.
 For this reason, you should still stop HSA contributions prior to the month you turn age 65 – even if you file your application in the latter part of your initial enrollment period.

 Enrolling in Medicare Past Age 65